elvachiu/elvachiu.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-About Me

-A student currently study in NCTU.
+Hi, I'm a student currently study in NCTU.

 Not pretty good at coding, but would like to try out new stuffs once in a while.